youlweb/_Chain_/README.md

 }
 ```

-Of course, PHP passes objects by reference, which makes returning the `I_O` object optional.
+Of course, PHP passes objects by reference, which suggests it's unnecessary to return the `I_O` object in a \_Chain\_ execution.
-It is the however made a requirement by the \_Link\_ interface for clarity,
+However, it is a requirement of the \_Link\_ interface for clarity,
 and to make the following shortcut possible when manipulating a \_Chain\_:
 ```php
 $result = $chain->EXE($IO)